 What are Nouns?

-- Person: Sarah, teacher, doctor
+- Person: Ayesha, teacher, doctor

-- Place: Park, school, beach
+- Place: Mecca, school, park

 Nouns play a crucial role in constructing sentences and expressing thoughts.
 They can serve as the subject, object, or complement in a sentence.
 For instance, in the sentence “The cat (noun) sat on the mat (noun).” “cat” is the subject, and “mat” is the object.